albn-itu/uni-notes/semester-11/exam-plan.md

     - [x] S: Unity job system
     - [x] Q: How do Dependencies between jobs work?
     - [x] Q: What does the Burst compiler do?
-- [ ] Week 5: Optimization Techniques
+- [x] Week 5: Optimization Techniques
-    - [ ] S: GPU and CPU bound
+    - [x] S: GPU and CPU bound
-    - [ ] Q: Given a low framerate and a profile capture that shows a system taking 6 ms, what would be your approach to investigate the problem further?
+    - [x] Q: Given a low framerate and a profile capture that shows a system taking 6 ms, what would be your approach to investigate the problem further?
-- [ ] Week 6: Introduction to Real-Time 3D Physics
+- [x] Week 6: Introduction to Real-Time 3D Physics
-    - [ ] S: Unity Physics Rigid Bodies
+    - [x] S: Unity Physics Rigid Bodies
+    - [x] Q: Name a narrow phase collision detection algorithm
+    - [x] Q: Name a broad phase collision detection algorithm
+    - [x] Q: Describe the systems in Unity Physics
+- [ ] Week 8: ECS Memory and GPU profiling
 - [ ] Week 9: Iterative Solvers, Collision Detection and Constraint Solving
     - [ ] S: Unity Physics Collision detection
     - [ ] S: Unity Physics Constraint solving.